IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ## List buckets belonging to an account

-A `GET` issued to the endpoint root returns a list of buckets owned by the requesting account.
+A `GET` that is issued to the endpoint root returns a list of buckets that are owned by the requesting account.
 This operation does not make use of operation specific headers, query parameters, or payload elements.

 **Syntax**